Guidance for scholars during the current Coronavirus pandemic

 Scholars in their fourth year who (having discussed their progress with their supervisor) think they will require maintenance beyond the end of their fourth year due the impact of the Coronavirus should complete the discretionary funding form below.
-The Trust will review applications for part of a fifth year maintenance funding on a case-by-case basis.
+The Trust will review applications for part of fifth year maintenance funding on a case-by-case basis.
 Applications will need to be evidenced and supported by your supervisor.

 The Trust is only accepting applications for discretionary maintenance funding for part of a fifth year from fourth year scholars at this point.
 All other Scholars should continue to work towards completing within the four years of their award.
 Any delays experienced during Coronavirus and noted in the Annual Report will be taken into consideration should an extension be required at a later date; but it is hoped that the in-built buffer of four years of maintenance should be sufficient in most cases

 The University has made arrangements for virtual learning, teaching and assessment to facilitate the completion of one-year postgraduate degrees, so it is hoped the majority of one-year students will complete their degree as planned.
 However, if your course has been officially extended or if you have been given extra time to complete your course, please contact the Trust with details.
-We will review applications for additional discretionary funding on a case by case basis.
+We will review applications for additional discretionary funding on a case-by-case basis.

 What if I am self-isolating, have underlying health conditions/am pregnant or have Covid19?

-You should follow government and University advice and contact the NHS if necessary.
+You should also follow government and University advice and contact the NHS if necessary.
 Full details are available from:

-Also, the Trust has paid the NHS Health Surcharge for all scholars so that every scholar has free-at-the-point-of-use access to the NHS.
+The Trust has paid the NHS Health Surcharge for all scholars so that every scholar has free-at-the-point-of-use access to the NHS.
 The Trust does not have funds to cover private medical insurance or other associated medical costs, but the NHS will provide guidance and, where required, appropriate medical treatment.